yash2189/Dice-Flutter/README.md

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/dicee-demo.gif)

 # What I learnt:
-* Using Math libray in Dart
+* Using Math library in Dart
 * Using functions and variables
 * Using Stateless and Stateful widgets
 * Using Widgets like Expanded , Image.asset , FlatButton